KhronosGroup/Vulkan-Tools/BUILD.md

 Alternatively, when invoking CMake, use the `-G "Codeblocks - Ninja"` option to generate Ninja build files to be used as project files for QtCreator

-- Open, configure, and build the glslang CMakeList.txt files.
-Note that building the glslang project will provide access to spirv-tools and spirv-headers
+- Open, configure, and build the Vulkan-Tools CMakeList.txt file
-- Then do the same with the Vulkan-LoaderAndValidationLayers CMakeList.txt file
 - In order to debug with QtCreator, a
   [Microsoft WDK: eg WDK 10](http://go.microsoft.com/fwlink/p/?LinkId=526733) is required.

 Note that installing the WDK breaks the MSVC vcvarsall.bat build scripts provided by MSVC, requiring that the LIB, INCLUDE, and PATHenv variables be set to the WDK paths by some other means

-## Vulkan-Tools Dependencies

-The glslang repository is required to build and run Vulkan Tools components.
+## Custom glslang version

-It is not a git sub-module of Vulkan-Tools, but glslang components are required to build the cube and vulkaninfo applications.
+The Glslang repository is not a git sub-module of Vulkan-Tools, but glslang components are required to build the cube and vulkaninfo applications.
+By default, the cmake scripts will download the required components into the repo 'glslang' directory.

-If an existing glslang repository installation is unavailable, do the following steps:
+If a specific version of the glslang components is desired, perform the following steps:

-1) clone the repository:
+1) clone the glslang repository:

     `git clone https://github.com/KhronosGroup/glslang.git`